kisangkay/Milestone2_Group62/Software Design Document.md

 **Reasons:**

 Those committed to controlling their diet, level of exercise, or health may utilize the system to help them make well-informed food choices.
-They can do food searches, view nutritional analyses, and identify items that fit their dietary requirements—for example, balanced, high-protein, low-fat, or both.
+They can do food searches, view nutritional analyses, and identify items that fit their dietary requirements: for example, balanced, high-protein, low-fat, or both.

 **3.** **Fitness enthusiasts and athletes:** This data is being used by  fitness enthusiasts and athletes, because of the following reasons: